 Avoid letting them lay on the gravel for many days as they may end up rotting and become harder to deal with.
 Wet leaves would also encourage more water to accumulate on gravel.

 A simple way of removing leaves when they are still dry is using a functional leaf blower.
+You can also get the help of moving companies like local Chicago movers if you need to remove and dispose of garden waste.

 Check for holes